The Strictly Come Dancing line-up so far

 The actor, 57, is best known for his role as Cat in the sci-fi comedy Red Dwarf.

-He is also recognisable for playing the policeman Dwayne Myers in the long running BBC hit crime drama, Death In Paradise and Barrington in the BBC comedy Maid Marian And Her Merry Men and has said he is excited to embrace the “glittery spandex” of Strictly.
+He is also recognisable for playing the policeman Dwayne Myers in the long-running BBC hit crime drama, Death In Paradise, and Barrington in the BBC comedy Maid Marian And Her Merry Men.
+He said he is excited to embrace the “glittery spandex” of Strictly.

 The YouTube star, 26, is well known on the streaming platform for his channels ThatcherJoe, ThatcherJoeVlogs and ThatcherJoeGames and has amassed more than 25 million followers.